JimmyHeartbreaker/myrpi/README.md

 - allow cmake to guess which cmakelists.txt to use, this should reconfigure the config cmake.sourceDirectory to your absolute folder
 - vscode might prompt you to install .net runtime components, do this.
 If it fails go here and install manually https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#scripted-install

+# qemu setup
+ - QEMU is included in the recipes and should be built as part of the above steps.
+Last time i did a fresh install I had some issues with some dependencies that were not on my system - the error logs are clear, just install whatever it says.

+To run qemu for this setup i recommend execuiting "run_qemu.sh" in the root folder.